elloo/p1xt-studies/log.md

 + Finished Menu Icon

-- Need to experiment with the animation-direction property.
+- TODO: Experiment with the animation-direction property.
     The reverse property wasn't working.
 ```